Science and technology in Hungary: Venture capital market

 According to the HVCA (Hungarian Venture Capital and Private Equity Association) report joint efforts of the venture capital and private equity industry and the Hungarian government, the access of Hungarian enterprises to venture capital and private equity funding could be significantly increased.
 During the past two decades these financial intermediaries have also played an increasingly important role in the Hungarian economy.
 During this period, venture capital and private equity funds invested close to 4 billion US Dollars into more than 400 Hungarian enterprises.

 However, so-called buyout transactions have accounted for about two thirds of the total volume of those investments, which were aimed at the acquisition of shares in mature companies that have been operating profitably for several years.
 The volume of investments in early and expansive stage companies was significantly lower.
 Only about 30% of the total volume of investments was directed at companies in the expansive stage and less than 5% at early stage companies.
 This is also reflected by the fact that over the last two decades slightly more than 10% of the total volume of venture capital and private equity investments came from funds focusing on early stage companies.
 The remaining close to 90% was invested by private equity funds focusing on more mature companies with greater economic strength.
 As for the number of transactions, companies in the expansive stage were targeted by the largest number of venture capital and private equity investments: such investments accounted for almost 60% of Hungarian transactions.
 Nearly a third of transactions involved early stage companies.
 Buy-out deals represented approximately 10% of transactions by number.
 Several factors have contributed to this growth.
 These include tax exemptions on Hungarian venture capital, funds established in conjunction with large international banks and financial companies and the involvement of major organizations desirous to capitalize on the strengths of Hungarian start up and high-tech companies.
 In recent years, the share of venture capital invested in the growth stages of enterprises has flourished at the expense of early stage investments.

 Nobel Prize laureates

-Since the first Hungarian won a Nobel Prize in 1905, the country has added a further 12 to its cache.
+Since the first Hungarian won a Nobel Prize in 1905, the country has added a further 14 to its cache.
 With scientists, writers and economists all honored in the prestigious awards:

 Hungarian Scientific Olympic Achievements

 Hungary has excelled at the scientific Olympiads, ever since the beginnings.

 Best result is in maths with absolute cumulative 4th place until 2019, behind China, Russia and US.
 Per capita result is a world leader.

 Results in physics is just somewhat weaker.
 9th place (3rd best in Europe).
 Per capita result is also a world leader.

-Chemistry (1968-2019) results give 8th place and 4th place in Europe.
+Chemistry (1968–2019) results give 8th place and 4th place in Europe.
 This is also a world leader per capita.

+However the results have weakened lately.